Countries and regions

-- Negotiations cover tariffs as well as non-tariff barriers to trade and other trade related aspects such as public procurement, regulatory issues, competition, services, intellectual property rights, and sustainable development, etc.
+- The agreement also covers non-tariff barriers to trade and other trade related aspects such as public procurement, regulatory issues, competition, services, investment, intellectual property rights, and sustainable development.

 After "region-to-region" negotiations on a free trade agreement (FTA) between the EU and ASEAN countries proved difficult, negotiations for an EU-Vietnam FTA were launched in June 2012.
 The EU considers the FTAs with individual ASEAN countries as stepping stones towards an agreement in the regional framework, which remains the ultimate goal.